Robinpig/Note/docs/CS/Java/JDK/JVM/Safepoint.md

 `SafepointMechanism::default_initialize`

-*Safepoint actually a page of memory*
+*SafePoint actually a page of memory*